What is a Charitable Lead Trust

 What is a Charitable Lead Trust?

 A charitable lead trust (CLT) is an irrevocable trust funded with a gift, including cash and other assets.
 Initially, the named charity receives income from the trust assets.
 After the specified term elapses, the remaining assets are distributed to the beneficiary free of taxes.
+If you want to know about charitable trusts pros and cons, learn now.

 How a charitable lead trust works